 The Orange Region is characterised by its authentic experiences in wine and food.
-The high-quality wine, wineries, emerging breweries and distilleries, farmgate experiences and dining offerings are the main motivator and driver of visitation to the Orange
+The high-quality wine, wineries, emerging breweries and distilleries, farmgate experiences and dining offerings are the primary strength and a key motivating visitation to the Orange Region.